 Do I need a special phone to use an eSIM?

 You need a compatible and carrier-unlocked phone.
-Most devices since 2019 support it: iPhones from XS, Samsung from S20, Pixel from 3, and many Xiaomi and Motorola models.
-Check your specific model before purchasing to avoid surprises.
+Most devices since 2019 support it: iPhones from XS, Samsung from S20, Pixel from 3, and many Xiaomi and Motorola.
+Check your specific model before buying to avoid surprises.

 Conclusion

-By 2026, the eSIM has become the simplest and cheapest way to travel connected: buy online, install at home, and land with internet in a minute, no roaming or stores.
+In 2026, the eSIM has become the simplest and cheapest way to travel connected: you buy online, install at home, and land with internet in a minute, without roaming or stores.
 You now have the complete map, from what it is to which plan to choose by destination.
-Take the plunge and prepare your travel eSIM before your next flight.
+Take the step and prepare your travel eSIM before your next flight.